jameslnewell/wait-for-event/README.md

 # wait-for-event

-Waits for events to fire.
+Wait for events to be emitted.

 ## waitForAll(event, emitters, each, done)

-Wait for the event to emit on each emitter before calling `done`.
+Wait for an event to be emitted on each emitter before calling `done`.

 - `event` - the event to listen for
 - `emitters` - the event emitters to listen to